saniaalex/CRUDWithNodeJs/README.md

 ## TEST CLIENT ENDPOINTS

 I built a test-client for learning more about express-handlebars and for conveniently interacting with employee database.
+This does not consume the API endpoints above directly, but instead is a separate entity.
+In production environment, this client would consume the API endpoints above.

 POST http://localhost:3000/employees